 2 See, e.g., Minn.
-PUC Docket No. E002/M-17-817, discussed further below.
+PUC Docket No. E002/M-17-817, discussed further below. enable EV use, as well as the value of preparing for widespread adoption by maximizing EV benefits and testing programs to mitigate potential system impacts.
 These comments address first the parameters of the EV TOU rate proposals that the utilities will file in this proceeding, and second alternative metering feasibility assessments.
 The Commission's conclusions in Order No. 26,394 in Docket No. IR 20-004 serve as the foundation for this discussion.
 These comments build off of those conclusions and in part seek to answer questions raised by the Commissioners at the prehearing conference on November 9, 2020 and by Commission Staff at the Technical Session convened the same day.

-A. EV TOU Rate Proposals

-ChargePoint supports the Commission's decision to move forward with EV TOU rates.
+A. EV TOU Rate Proposals ChargePoint supports the Commission's decision to move forward with EV TOU rates.
 Utility rate design is an effective tool for incentivizing off-peak EV charging, particularly for residential and fleet customers.
-Well-designed volumetric EV TOU rates are consistent with New Hampshire energy policy including the Restructuring Act which fosters "a more productive economy by reducing costs to consumers while maintaining safe and reliable electric service with minimal adverse impacts on the environment," as well as "increased customer choice," "open markets for new and improved technologies," and "appropriate price signals" for both buyers and sellers of electricity.3 The adoption of EV TOU rates is also supported by SB 575, which requires consideration of whether rate designs affecting electric customers with EVs would "encourage energy conservation, optimal and efficient use of facilities and resources by an electric company, and equitable rates for electric consumers."4 EV TOU rates with appropriate price signals customers.
-They also support a safe and reliable electric system that is well-prepared to serve the plug-in electric vehicles and EVSE that are increasingly chosen by electric customers.

-3 NH RSA 374-F:1, I-II.
+Well-designed volumetric EV TOU rates are consistent with New Hampshire energy policy including the Restructuring Act which fosters "a more productive economy by reducing costs to consumers while maintaining safe and reliable electric service with minimal adverse impacts on the environment," as well as "increased customer choice," "open markets for new and improved technologies," and "appropriate price signals" for both buyers and sellers of electricity.3 The adoption of EV TOU rates is also supported by SB 575, which requires consideration of whether rate designs affecting electric customers with EVs would "encourage energy conservation, optimal and efficient use of facilities and resources by an electric company, and equitable rates for electric consumers."4 EV TOU rates with appropriate price signals 3 NH RSA 374-F:1, I-II.

-4 NH RSA 236:133.V(b), as amended by SB 575.
+$^{^4}$ NH RSA 236:133.V(b), as amended by SB 575.